cyberfilth/Axes-Armour-Ale/README.md

  - Small, self-contained binary with no external dependencies.
  - Can be run without needing to be installed

+A terminal version is in development at [ASCII Axe](https://github.com/cyberfilth/ASCII-axe).

 ![Cave screenshot](GITscreenshots/windows_screenshot1.png)

 ![Dungeon screenshot](GITscreenshots/windows_screenshot2.png)